vechain-energy/oracle.vechain.energy/README.md

 ### Collecting Data

 - Register on [Cloudflare](https://cloudflare.com), it will host the backend using [Cloudflare Workers](https://developers.cloudflare.com/workers/).
-- Register on [vechain.energy](https://vechain.energy) and set up [API-Relay](https://docs.vechain.energy/vechain.energy/API-Keys/).
-Configure it to interact with everyone.
 - Deploy the Reporter.
 - Set up the Reporter with:
   - Access to your Oracle-Contract.
-  - An API-Key for vechain.energy.
   - A secret API-Key for admin access.
 - Identify your Data Sources and set up the Reporter with them.